h2zero/esp-nimble-cpp/docs/Migration_guide.md

 It was no longer useful to have a class for the 0x2902 descriptor as a new callback `NimBLECharacteristicCallbacks::onSubscribe` was added to handle callback functionality and the client subscription status is handled internally.

-**Note:** Attempting to create a 0x2902 descriptor will trigger an assert to notify the error, allowing the creation of it would cause a fault in the NimBLE stack.
+**Note:** Attempting to create a 0x2902 descriptor will trigger a warning message and flag it internally as removed and will not be functional.

 All other descriptors are now created just as characteristics are by using the `NimBLECharacteristic::createDescriptor` method (except 0x2904, see below).
 Which are defined as: